andydevs/akash/JOURNAL.md

 ---------------------------------------------------------------------------------

 So I've done a few things since the last entry.
+This is gonna be a long entry

 The first thing, ld doesn't work...
 I'd have to use gcc for program.
 However, ar rcs works for libraries!